dbak91/RdpOneClick/README.md

 ## Latest
 V5.0 Now comes with a gui set up wizard!

-Download both exes then configure the setup wizard to point to Desktop, RdpAutoExe and the target .rdp file, select desired options and press create shortcut.
+Download both exes then configure the setup wizard to point to Desktop, RdpAutoClick.exe and the target .rdp file, select desired options and press create shortcut.
 ## **Example (manual)**